WorkWave/sqlbeat/README.md

 Notes on password encryption: Before you compile your own mysqlbeat, you should put a new secret in the code (defined as a const), secret length must be 16, 24 or 32, corresponding to the AES-128, AES-192 or AES-256 algorithm.
 I recommend deleting the secret from the source code after you have your compiled mysqlbeat.
 You can encrypt your password with [mysqlbeat-password-encrypter](github.com/adibendahan/mysqlbeat-password-encrypter, "github.com/adibendahan/mysqlbeat-password-encrypter") just update your secret (and commonIV if you choose to change it) and compile.

 ## Template

  Since Sqlbeat runs custom queries only, a template can't be provided.
-Once you define the queries you should create your own template
+Once you define the queries you should create your own template.

-## How to use
+## Testing

 Just run ```sqlbeat -c sqlbeat.yml``` and you are good to go.

-## License
+# License
 GNU General Public License v2